-When we imagine the city of Paris, we see the Eiffel Tower towering over the Champ de Mars with its enduring artistic heritage.
+When we picture the city of Paris, we see the world-renowned Eiffel Tower towering over the famous Champ-de-Mars.
 Known as the city of love with its aura of effervescence, romance and elegance, Paris lives in our collective imagination as the timeless city of light, a name that emerged in the Age of Enlightenment.

 The Age of Enlightenment and Islam

 France's modern identity finds its roots in the Age of Enlightenment.
-The City of Light not only gained fame through the scientific and technological developments of the time (the first city to have electric street lights in 1878), but also paved the way for a pioneering path of intellectual blossoming.
-The reputation of Paris blossomed through philosophy and the maturation of ideas such as liberty, progress and fraternity.
-But this flourishing of modern civilization, which Western society still honours to this day, owes much to Islamic exchanges.
+The City of Light not only gained fame through the scientific and technological developments of the time (the first city to have electric street lights in 1878), but also paved the way for intellectual blossoming.
+The reputation of Paris blossomed through philosophy and the maturation of ideas such as liberty, equality and fraternity.
+This flourishing of modern civilization, which Western society still honours to this day, owes much to Islamic exchanges.
 In fact, the late Renaissance and the Age of Enlightenment and Discovery in Paris were in part linked to the Muslim world in ways that are difficult to imagine given our contemporary reality.

 Grand Mosque of Paris

 The Grand Mosque of Paris is the most emblematic symbol of France's relationship with Islam.
 The history of the mosque begins in the second half of the 18th century, at the peak of the Age of Discovery.
-Ottoman officials settling in Paris demanded the construction of an official mosque and received financial support from the Ottoman Sultan, Viceroy of Egypt and Sultan of Morocco with the approval of the Committee of French Africa.
-Progress and construction was slow as the political climate changed and the French state declared itself secular in 1905.
-This, along with the fact that the Ottomans became an enemy of the French in WW1, halted the construction.
+Ottoman officials settling in Paris demanded the construction of an official mosque and received financial support from the Ottoman Sultan, the Viceroy of Egypt and from the Sultan of Morocco with the approval of the Committee of French Africa.
+However, when the Ottomans became an enemy of the French during World War I, construction was halted.
 In 1926, the mosque was finally updated to its remarkable magnificence.
-The mosque pays homage to North African and Moorish architectural splendour and contains elements of the al-Qarawiyyin Mosque in Fes, the oldest university mosque in the world, and the Al-Zaytuna Mosque in Tunisia.
+The mosque pays homage to North African and Moorish architectural splendour and contains elements of the Al-Qarawiyyin Mosque in Fes, Morocco, the oldest university mosque in the world, and the Al-Zaytuna Mosque in Tunis, Tunisia.

 World War 2 and Islam

 The Grand Mosque was also the setting for a remarkable heroic story in the face of injustice.
-Si Kaddour Benghabrit, an Algerian religious leader and Grand Mosque official, saved the lives of numerous Jews during the Nazi occupation of France (Vichy France).
+Si Kaddour Benghabrit, an Algerian religious leader and Grand Mosque official, saved the lives of numerous Jews during the Nazi occupation of France (Vichy France, 1940 - 1944).
 Exact numbers are difficult to ascertain, but historians estimate that 500-1600 Jews were saved.
 Jews secretly met with Benghabrit, who provided them with Muslim identification papers and hid Jews in the mosque's underground passages when supplies ran out.
-A warning system has been put in place; Lights flickered in a pattern to warn the hidden Jews when Nazis stormed the mosque.
+A warning system was set up using flashing lights in a specific pattern to warn hidden Jews as the Nazis stormed the mosque.

 One of the most notable stories Benghabrit undertook to save Jews was the mission he carried out to rescue Salim Halali, an Algerian Jew who was an iconic cabaret singer celebrated in Paris.
-As well as providing Islamic Halali papers issued by the mosque, Benghabrit etched his father's name on an unmarked grave in a Muslim cemetery to cement Halali's claim to Islam and protect him from Nazi interrogation.
+In addition to providing Halali with Islamic papers issued by the mosque, Benghabrit etched his father's name on an unmarked grave in a Muslim cemetery to cement Halali's claim to Islam and protect him from Nazi interrogation.